evangelism/UnityYGM/README.md

 Scenes
 --------
-* Run `FinishedProject` for the complete version and press play in the Unity editor.
-* Run `OneSceneProject` for the example of the main gameplay without menu (this is useful as peparation step for VR project)
+* Run `OneSceneProject`
+* When building for Windows Phone 8.1, use Windows Store Build option in Unity5, and chose Windows Phone 8.1 as target

 Controls
 --------
-* Use the arrow keys or wasd to control the player ship.
+* You can still use the arrow keys or wasd to control the player ship, but it will not work in VR.
-* Joysticks will also work.
 * Spacebar to start and fire weapons.
-* Esc to go back/exit (in full mode).